MHamzaS45/PROGRAMMING/Week 4/README.md

 # Week 4 — Fundamentals: Introduction to Object-Oriented Programming (Classes & Objects)

 Overview
 Week 4 contains tasks that introduce classes and object-oriented design.
-Several files include "class version" variants that demonstrate how procedural code can be refactored into classes.
+Several files include "class version" variants that demonstrate variants of codes done for the task in class.

 Included files
 - Week 4/#A4 TASK 4 class version.py